Increase Your Blood Flow With 5 Common Kitchen Herbs

 Cinnamon has long been used in traditional medicine and even today is recommended as a supplement to treat conditions such as irritable bowel syndrome (IBS) and diabetes.
 Like other herbs on this list, cinnamon has anti-inflammatory properties but can also reduce blood sugar levels and help lower cholesterol.
 One study, published in 2003 in the journal Diabetes Care, reported that individuals taking insulin and cinnamon supplements saw major decreases in their blood sugar levels over the course of 40 days.
 Even better, the effects remained after they had stopped taking the cinnamon.

-Which herbs do I take for blood flow?
+Which herbs do I take for good blood flow?

 "Honestly, it totally depends on the individual," DiCicco said.
 "Every body and person is completely unique, and every herb is, as well.
 There are obviously herbs, vitamins, minerals and supplements in general that are helpful for circulatory system issues, but that doesn't mean they're right for everyone."